18. Space Cooperation

 Another critical step in institutionalizing space cooperation was signing the Memorandum of Understanding on Space Activities during the Bishkek Summit on 6 November 2024.

+Space Agencies and Relevant Authorities of the Member States of the OTS have vast experience in hosting international conferences in the field of space.
 In a nutshell, “Space Technology Conference 2023 Central Eurasia” on 26 April 2023 in Tashkent, “74th International Astronautical Congress” on 4 October 2023 in Baku, “Space Technology Conference 2024 Central Eurasia” on 24-26 April 2024 in Ankara, “Space Days Kazakhstan 2024 Conference” on 19-20 June 2024 in Astana, “Space Technology Conference 2025 Central Eurasia” on 24-25 April 2025 in Baku are the international space conferences organized in the last couple of years.

 Next year, “Space Technology Conference” will be organized in April 2026 in Tashkent, and “77th International Astronautical Congress” will be organized on 5-9 October 2026 in Antalya.

-Last Update: 16:05:22
+Last Update: 17:19:03